 Review for the AP United States History Exam

-Participants will develop both their U.S. History content knowledge as well as their ability to think historically while engaging with the rich collections of the New-York Historical Society’s Museum and Library and those of the Gilder Lehrman Institute of American History.
+Participants will enhance both their knowledge of U.S. History and their ability to think contextually about important events and people as well as explore the rich collections of the New-York Historical Society’s Museum and Library and the Gilder-Lehrman Institute of American History.

 Paul Swartz, Educator, New-York Historical Society

-Participants will explore classical, colonial, and contemporary conceptions of citizenship, paying particular attention to our own American example.
-Through artworks, artifacts, and primary source texts, we will investigate the experiences of Jewish refugees in Dutch New Amsterdam, escaped slaves in the antebellum era, and Asian immigrants on the Western Frontier, among many others.
-We will look at the ways in which the sacred circle of citizenship has been expanded and talk about how some Americans were included and excluded from its orbit.
-We will focus not only on what makes a citizen – birthplace, blood, bureaucracy, - but on the rights and responsibilities that citizenship confers.
+Participants explored classical, colonial, and contemporary ideas of citizenship, paying particular attention to our own American example.
+Students examined the ways in which U.S. citizenship has been expanded and the ever-changing reasons some are included and excluded from it.
+Through artwork, artifacts, and primary source texts, students investigated the experiences of Jewish refugees in Dutch New Amsterdam, escaped slaves in the antebellum era, and Asian immigrants on the Western Frontier, among many others.
+The course not only focused on what makes someone a citizen – birthplace, blood, bureaucracy - but also the rights and responsibilities that citizenship grants a person.